 Difference Engine

-The Difference Engine is a mechanical calculator first purposed and developed by Charles Babbage in 1822 that was capable of computing several sets of numbers and making a hard copies of the results.
-Unfortunately, because of funding he was never able to complete a full-scale functional version of this machine.
-However, in June of 1991 the London Science Museum completed the Difference Engine No 2 for the bicentennial year of Babbage's birth and later completed the printing mechanism in 2000.
-Below is a video from Wired Magazine that gives a good overview of the Difference Engine No. 2 shown at the Computer History Museum.
+The Difference Engine is a mechanical calculator developed by Charles Babbage in 1822.
+It can compute several sets of numbers and make a hard copies of the results.
+Due to a lack of funding, he was never able to complete a full-scale functional version of this machine.
+However, in June 1991, the London Science Museum completed the Difference Engine No. 2 for the bicentennial year of Babbage's birth and later completed the printing mechanism in 2000.
+Below is a video from Wired magazine that gives a good overview of the Difference Engine No. 2 shown at the Computer History Museum.